-Israel suspends evacuation of patients via Rafah crossing: Red Crescent
+Israeli attacks on Gaza kill 21 in one of deadliest days since ‘ceasefire’

 - list 4 of 4Palestinian women recount ‘journey of horror’ at Gaza’s Rafah crossing

+Amid the uptick in Israeli attacks, the Palestine Red Crescent Society said Israel had cancelled the coordination for a third group of Palestinian patients to leave the Gaza Strip on Wednesday through the Rafah crossing.

+“Unfortunately, a few minutes ago, we were … informed that the evacuation process of today has been cancelled,” Red Crescent spokesperson Raed al-Nims told Al Jazeera from Khan Younis.
+He said Israel informed the organisation about the move on Wednesday morning.

-He said that the procedure should have seen sick and wounded people arrive at the Red Cross Society hospital for preliminary medical checkups before being transferred by ambulance to the Rafah crossing, then to Egyptian hospitals or elsewhere.
+Al-Nims said the procedure should have seen sick and wounded people arrive at a Red Cross hospital for preliminary medical checkups before being transferred by ambulance to the Rafah crossing, then to Egyptian hospitals or elsewhere.

+COGAT, an Israeli Ministry of Defence body, said in an X post that the World Health Organization (WHO), which is responsible for coordinating the arrival of residents from the Gaza Strip to the Rafah crossing, had not submitted “the required coordination details at this stage for procedural reasons”.

-Only five Palestinian were permitted to leave for Egypt on Monday and only 16 on Tuesday – numbers far below the 50 Palestinians who Israeli officials said would be allowed to leave via the crossing daily.
+Israel agreed this week to partially open the key crossing between Gaza and Egypt after it was closed for nearly two years.
+Still, restrictions on the movement of people remain in place, with only five Palestinians permitted to leave for Egypt on Monday and 16 on Tuesday – numbers far below the 50 Palestinians who Israeli officials said would be allowed to leave daily.

-Israel agreed to open the key crossing – the Gaza Strip’s only gateway to the outside world – after weeks of delay, but has placed restrictions on the movement of people through the crossing.

-Only Palestinians who left Gaza during the war, and have passed strict security vetting from Israeli authorities, are being permitted to return.
+Only Palestinians who left Gaza during the war and have undergone strict security vetting by Israeli authorities are being permitted to return.

 Those who have recently returned have described being blindfolded, handcuffed, interrogated and sexually harassed as they made the trip.

-More than 18,000 Palestinian patients are also awaiting medical evacuations through the crossing, including about 440 critical cases that need immediate attention, Gaza health officials say.
+More than 18,000 Palestinian patients are also awaiting medical evacuations through the crossing, including about 440 critical cases that need immediate attention, Gaza health officials said.

-Al Jazeera’s Tareq Abu Azzoum said Israel was not giving any explanation as to why some Palestinians were being denied permission to leave or return to the Strip.
+Abu Azzoum said Israel was not giving any explanation as to why some Palestinians were being denied permission to leave or return to the Strip.

+“Even for those who are willing to return to Gaza, the return must go through military lanes first, as people have told us that their names must be pre-declared by the Israeli military and their movement capped, and even their return is being regulated,” Abu Azzoum said.

+“Even the final decision regarding that does not rest with Palestinians but with the Israeli security forces.”

 Palestinian killed in Jericho raid